wcrl/Build-the-Bot/WCRL 2023 Competitor Information/WCRL 2022-2023 Rulebook.md

   - Suggested maximum height is 25 cm.
   - Bots can be weighed on scales made available by the WCRL Executive Board
   - There are no other size restrictions on bots.
-    - Note: The arena is 1.83m x 1.83m x 0.28m, so keep this in mind for bot design (More on this in section 6.1).
+    - Note: The arena is 1.83m x 1.83m x 0.91m (6ft x 6ft x 3ft), so keep this in mind for bot design (More on this in section 6.1).
 - Each bot shall be entirely 3D printed with an approved 3D Printing material, outlined below:
   - Permissible 3D printing materials include: ABS, PLA (and PLA variants), PETG, Resin, and TPU.
 Filaments not listed must be approved by the Executive Board.
 - The following items are exceptions to the 3D printed requirement: motors, wheels, electronics, axles, bearings, pins, fasteners, rubber bands, belts, adhesives